 *5.12 Livestock Agreement Options and Recommendations

-Refer to the Agreement and describe any pertinent lease details as they relate to timing and management of grazing; the Agreement should also refer to the MAP, which may be updated periodically.
+Refer to the Agreement and describe any pertinent license details as they relate to timing and management of grazing; the Agreement should also refer to the MAP, which may be updated periodically.
+This could include outlining animal husbandry and welfare expectations such as herd health programs and how to handle deceased livestock.

 *5.13 Grazing Fee Credit Options and Other Incentives for Stewardship Cooperation